What does the term 'hand range' mean?

 You raise on a small buy-in tournament preflop with pocket nines.
 Your opponent makes a three-bet and all other players fold.
 What should you do?
 Let's assume that you some information about your opponent, and you know that he doesn't three-bet very often at all.
 Weak-tight players like thisare not really balancing when it comes to three-bets.
 This means that they are reraising only with their strongest hands, tend to call with their medium strength hands and fold their weaker hands.

 In this case you can determine your opponents' hand range to a precise degree.
 It is almost certain to contain only the strongest possible hands, which can be broken down as AA, KK, QQ, JJ, AKs and AKo.
 With this information about your opponent's probable hand range, you can make an easy fold with pocket nines.

 Now assume that the situation repeats itself, but your opponents is one that three-bets all the time.
 This is a very wide range, which will contain many hands weaker than your pocket nines, so you'll need make a different decision .
 In the first example the putting in a four-bet wasn't an option, but now both that and a call are viable.
 Folding would be the only clear mistake.

 Take a look at a postflop example.
 You're in the big blind and call the raise of an aggressive player with J-T suited.
 The flop is K-J-3 rainbow, so you have second pair without any draw.
 Your opponent continues betting with a half-sized bet on the flop.

-In this case we can help narrow their range if we have any information about how often they make a continuation bet.
-If this opponent c-bets most of the time then we can assume that whatever comes on the flop is irrelevant – he's betting whatever.
-Against this kind of player it shouldn't occur to us to fold our middle pair, even though it's not a stron hand.
+In this case you can help narrow their range if you have any information about how often they make a continuation bet.
+If this opponent c-bets most of the time then you can assume that whatever comes on the flop is irrelevant – he's betting whatever.
+Against this kind of player it shouldn't occur to you to fold your middle pair, even though it's not a stron hand.
 Because he is an aggressive player, in many cases he'll have be bluffing or have a weaker hand.

 What are the chances he will have that exact hand?